alexdroste/tableapp/README.md

 - [ ] rate-limits (e.g. you can only post x new entries in x secs)
 - [ ] ability to ban or temp-ban users
 - [ ] optimize entry virtualisation
+  - [ ] maybe? scroll to entry by entryId not last scrollY
 - [ ] fix jumping comments page on open
 - [ ] virtualize comment section
 - [ ] optimize design, especially for desktop